Samsung/tizen-docs/docs/application/vstools-mac/overview.md

      ![Check the SDK tool path](media/howtoinstall-checktoolpath.png)

-     The other tools paths are configured automatically.
+     The other tool paths are configured automatically.

 ## Troubleshoot

-If you encounter any issue with the installation, verify whether the Tizen Baseline SDK is installed correctly.
+If you encounter any issue with the installation, verify whether Tizen Baseline SDK is installed correctly.

 To verify that, go to **Project > Solution Options > Tizen > Tools** and verify the tool path.